is the author of Open Your Hand: Teaching as a Jew, Teaching as an American,

 William Kolbrener teaches creative nonfiction.
 His first book of essays is Open-Minded Torah: Of Irony, Fundamentalism and Love (Continuum, 2011) (www.openmindedtorah.com) He has written for the Jewish Daily Forward, Haaretz, the Jewish Review of Books, and Washington Post, among others.
 For his academic interests, see his faculty page:

 Michael P. Kramer teaches the William Solomon Jewish Arts Seminar.
-He edited MAGGID: A Journal of Jewish Literature, and has authored and edited numerous books and essays on Jewish and American literature, including Imagining Language in America, New Essays on Seize the Day, and The Cambridge Companion to Jewish American Literature (with Hana Wirth Nesher).
+He edited MAGGID: A Journal of Jewish Literature, and has authored and edited numerous books and essays on Jewish and American literature, including Imagining Language in America, New Essays on Seize the Day, The Cambridge Companion to Jewish American Literature (with Hana Wirth Nesher), Modern Jewish Literatures: Intersections and Boundaries (with Sheila Jelen and Scott Lerner), The Turn Around Religion in America (with Nan Goodman), and, most recently, an annotated translation of S.Y.
+Agnon's And the Crooked Shall Be Made Straight.

 He received his doctoral degree from Columbia University and taught at Princeton University and the University of California, Davis, before coming to Israel in 1994.
-His awards include a Fulbright Senior Scholar Award and an Israel Science Foundation Grant.
-He lives in Jerusalem with his wife and family.
+His awards include a Fulbright Senior Scholar Award and two Israel Science Foundation Grants.
+He's been a Fellow of Institute for Advanced Judaic Studies at the Univeristy of Pennsylvania and, since 2006, a Fellow of the Sami Rohr Institute for Jewish Literature.
+He lives with his wife in Jerusalem.

 Marcela Sulak, poetry director, teaches poetry, translation and multi-genres.
 She received her Ph.D. from the University of Texas and an MFA from the University of Notre Dame.
 Her poetry includes Immigrant (2010) and Of All The Things That Don't Exist, I Love You Best (2008).
 Her essays appear in The Iowa Review, Rattle, Poet Lore, and The Los Angeles Review of Books.
 Her Czech and French poetry translations include May by Karel Hynek Macha, (2005, 2010), A Bouquet of National Tales by K.J.
 Erben, (2012) and Bela-Wenda by the Congolese poet Mutombo Nkulu-N'Sengha (2011).
 She is the co-editor of Family Resemblances: An Anthology and Exploration of Eight Hybrid Literary Forms, forthcoming from Rose Metal Press.
 Her work has been featured at the United States Library of Congress, posted on the buses of Virginia and Washington, DC., and has subtitled avant-garde ballets in the Prague National Theater, and films in the the Ancy international festival of annimation and the Warsaw film festival.
 She edits CNF at The Ilanot Review.